SAROSH JAFRI

 I believe leadership means accountability, accessibility, and service.
 I will listen to residents, take responsibility for decisions, and remain accessible to every constituent.

-Hutto is not just where I live — it is where my family's future is being built.
+Hutto is not just where I live, it is where my family's future is being built.
+I am committed to helping build a city that works for every family who calls it home.

 VOLUNTEER FOR THE CAMPAIGN